MarlonWen/Knights-and-Knaves-puzzle/README.md

 # Knights-and-Knaves-puzzle

-This program is NOT INTENDED FOR ANY REAL PURPOSE OR USE and is more of a showcase of how propositional logic might be used to solve various problems such as the famous knights and knaves puzzle.
-You can run the puzzle.py file to find the solutions to the puzzles shown below:
+Showcase of how propositional logic might be used to solve various problems such as the famous knights and knaves puzzle.
+Run puzzle.py file to find the solutions to the puzzles shown below:

 Puzzle 0